 In 2002 Fred established the Sheep Laughs Records independent label, which he initially created for the publication of the Prime Example comedy CD projects.
 Learn more about that here.

 In 2002 he also officially opened the site Christian Skit Scripts, to supply skits and soundtracks for churches and drama teams.
 The soundtracks are recorded in his home studio and released on the Sheep Laughs Records label.
 Since then he has written about 37 new scripts to add to the handful of ones adapted from the previous albums.
-Many hundreds of churches have used his scripts, in every state of the union and many foreign countries.
+Many thousands of churches have used his scripts, in every state of the union and many foreign countries.

 Recently, the hunger to do a comedy radio program hit him again, and he satisfied it by cooking up the first 15-minute weekly Christian Comedy podcast, calling it the Sheep Laughs Comedy Show.
 The trail of crumbs ends here, with Fred perfecting the program format he started over 35 years ago, proving it to be a long-term interest.

-The program vocals are recorded digitally using an industry standard Electro-Voice RE 20 microphone in a soundproof isolation booth, then mixed with all the program elements using the Sonic Foundry SoundForge production suite.
+The program vocals are recorded digitally using an industry-standard Electro-Voice RE 20 microphone in a soundproof isolation booth, then mixed with all the program elements using the Sonic Foundry SoundForge production suite.
 The professional sound is achieved with a large library of production music and sound effects.

 Now, Sheep Laughs Records serves as the umbrella under which numerous projects are produced, including the Sheep Laughs Comedy Show.
 There are nearly 45 CDs in the catalog, including the Prime Example CDs, performance Skit Trax, “A Christmas Carol” old-time radio program CDs, and more on the way.